Skip to main content

 Apollo Discovery devices work across a wide range of panels including Advanced MxPro series, Notifier ID and NFS series, Kentec Syncro, Hochiki FIRElink/FX panels configured for Discovery, and many others.
 Panel-specific fault displays vary — refer to your panel documentation for exact fault text and engineer menu navigation.

-IFS Pro's fault code library covers 900+ faults across Apollo Discovery, XP95, and Orbis ranges, cross-referenced with panel-specific diagnostics.
+IFS Pro's searchable fault library includes Apollo Discovery, XP95, Series 60/65 and Orbis records, cross-referenced with panel-specific diagnostics across a growing catalogue of verified UK fire alarm manufacturers.
 Available at incognitofiresecurity.com.